nareshagnihotri/PythonProgram/README.md

 # PythonProgram
-I will write Basic Program Understand Python from Basics
+I will write a Basic Program to Understand Python from the Basics